 Cryosurgery or freezing.
 You'll get this done in your doctor's office.
 They will use a spray, cotton swab, or metal device called a cryoprobe to apply extremely cold liquid nitrogen to the cancer.
 This freezes the cancer cells and the immediate surrounding cells.
 The frozen skin thaws and forms a scab, which eventually falls off, leaving a white scar.

 Chemotherapy skin creams.
-Your doctor will prescribe a cream or gel for you to use at home on an area of your skin where you have precancerous growths or directly on a skin cancer.
+Your doctor will prescribe a cream, solution, or gel for you to use at home on an area of your skin where you have precancerous growths or directly on a skin cancer.
 You'll use it nightly, twice daily, or three times a week for as long as 3 months.
 These treatments destroy the cancer cells.

 If you have melanoma, your treatment may include: